-Tagara Valeriana Wallichii is also known as Bala-Tagra, Sugandh- Bala and Indian Valerian.
-The roots or rhizome of plants are used for medicinal purpose.
+Tagara Valeriana Wallichii is also known as Bala-Tagra, Sugandh- Bala, and Indian Valerian.
+The roots or rhizome of the plants is used for medicinal purpose.

 Table of Contents

-Tagara is specifically useful in curing Vrana (ulcer) and vitiated Kapha as well as blood.
-It has the properties similar to kushta.
-Tagara is reduces phlegm but increases heat inside body.
+Tagara is specifically useful in curing Vrana (ulcer), and vitiated Kapha as well as blood.
+It has properties similar to kushta.
+Tagara is reduced phlegm but increases the heat inside the body.

 Tagar is one of the best herbs for Vayu nervous disorders as it clears nerve channels from excess Vata.
 It cleanses undigested toxins (Ama) from the colon, blood, joints, and nerves.